Related Party Transactions

 Promissory Note — Related Party

-On December 23, 2020, Company issued an unsecured promissory note to the Sponsor for an aggregate of up to $300,000 to cover expenses related to the IPO.
-This loan was non-interest bearing and payable on the earlier of September 30, 2021 or the completion of the Public Offering.
+On December 23, 2020, the Company issued an unsecured promissory note to the Sponsor for an aggregate of up to $300,000 to cover expenses related to the IPO.
+This loan was non-interest bearing and payable on the earlier of December 31, 2021 or the completion of the IPO.
 On February 22, 2021, the Company paid the balance of the promissory note in full from the IPO proceeds, and it is no longer available to be drawn upon.

 Related Party Loans

 In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor or certain of the Company’s officers and directors may, but are not obligated to, loan the Company funds as may be required (“Working Capital Loans”).
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of the working capital held outside the Trust Account to repay the Working Capital Loans but no proceeds from the Trust Account would be used to repay the Working Capital Loans.
 Up to $1,500,000 of such Working Capital Loans may be convertible into units at a price of $10.00 per unit at the option of the lender.
 The units would be identical to the Placement units.
 As of March 31, 2022 and December 31, 2021, no such Working Capital Loans were outstanding.